binjr/binjr/distribution/info/README.md

   * Create many charts views in detachable tabs, which you can synchronize to the same time line.

 ####  Fast, responsive & aesthetically pleasing visuals
-  * Built on top of JavaFX for a modern look and great performances thanks to cross-platform, hardware accelerated graphics.
+  * Built on top of [JavaFX](https://openjfx.io/) for a modern look and cross-platform, hardware accelerated graphics.
   * Offers three different UI themes, to better integrate with host OS and fit user preferences.

 ####  Java based application
   * Cross-platform: works great on Linux, macOS and Windows desktops!
-  * Strong performances under heavy load (many charts with dozens of series and tens of thousands of samples).
+  * Strong performances, even under heavy load (dozens of charts with dozens of series and thousands of samples). s

 ### Supported data sources